Max-Derner/python-lessons/Lesson_00/02_variables.md

 my_str = "Hello World!"
 my_other_str = 'Hello Galaxy!'
 # The following two can start and end on different lines
-# and will include any line feeds you put in them
+# and will include any line breaks you put in them
 my_str_which_is_usually_reserved_for_doc_strings = """Hello Universe!"""
 my_str_which_is_quite_uncommon = '''Hello Multiverse!'''
 ```